murilogustineli/archieved_murilogustineli.github.io/content/authors/admin/_index.md

     url: https://www.gatech.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include deep learning, transfer learning, computer vision, and NLP.
+bio: My research interests include deep learning, computer vision, and NLP

 # Interests to show in About widget
 interests: